miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/ASC/Notes/ASC Notes.md

 ### Defining in processor

-These REGISTERS take up space in the processor: the processor has a fixed set of registers
+These REGISTERS take up space in the CPU the processor has a fixed set of registers

 eax